MicrosoftDocs/patterns-practices/patterns-practices/guide/15-extending-the-prism-library-5.0-for-wpf.md

     }
 ```

+> [!NOTE]
-**Note:** The region adapter will be registered as a singleton service and will be kept alive throughout the application's lifetime, so make sure you do not keep references to possibly shorter lived objects, such as UI controls or region instances. |
+> The region adapter will be registered as a singleton service and will be kept alive throughout the application's lifetime, so make sure you do not keep references to possibly shorter lived objects, such as UI controls or region instances. |

 Region adapter mappings are used by the region manager service to associate the correct region adapters for XAML-defined regions.
 The following section describes how to customize the registration of region adapter mappings.